-The new Audi Q4 e-tron Sportback’s interior looks pretty much identical to the standard Q4 e-tron’s.
-This means it gets a large digital driver’s display and an infotainment display on the dashboard that’s heavily angled towards the driver.
+The Sportback’s interior is pretty much identical to that of the regular Q4 e-tron’s cabin.
+It comes with Audi’s excellent Virtual Cockpit digital driver’s display and a dashboard heavily angled towards the driver.

 New Audi Q4 e-tron Sportback motors and driving

 The Q4 e-tron Sportback will be available with two- and four-wheel-drive.
 The 4WD version has two electric motors, one for the front wheels and one for the rear wheels.
 The rear motor will do most of the work, but the front motor will join in if more grip is needed, or if you hoof the throttle.